 Before processing the file mobiquity should perform file validation steps (Refer LIS specs).
 If any of the record in received LIS file failed due to any integrity validation failure, mobiquity should reject the complete file.
 At the end of file treatment, mobiquity should generate the log report listing all rejections and their reasons.
 This log file should be transferred to HPS.
 HPS will correct the file and resubmit it to the mobiquity for processing.
 If there is any business check failure at mobiquity side for any of the received record in LIS file, such failures should be handled or resolved with in mobiquity and will not be reported to HPS.

 Once all validations are executed successfully, mobiquity should process the transactions based on the received information in LIS file.

+To update the status of ambiguous transactions at mobiquity system refer exception management table

 LIS from MFS member to HPS: